tasmota/docs/docs/Displays.md

-it supports I2C and hardware and software SPI (3 or 4 wire) The driver is enabled by compiling with #define USE_UNIVERSAL_DISPLAY and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods.
+it supports I2C and hardware and software SPI (3 or 4 wire) The driver is enabled by compiling with #define USE_UNIVERSAL_DISPLAY and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods:

-1. a special section in scripter >d
-2. a file which must be present in the flash file system ("dspdesc.txt")
+1. a file which must be present in the flash file system ("display.ini"), prefered option
+2. a special section in scripter >d
+3. rule buffer 3
-3. a flash section in driver 17 (const char)
+4. a flash section in driver 17 (const char)

+options 2-4 work also on 1M devices

-the descriptor text file has the following elements:
+Descriptor text file has the following elements:

-:H
+`:H`

 header line describes the main features of the display (comma seperated, no spaces allowed)

 1. name
 2. x size in pixels
 3. y size in pixels
 4. bits per pixel (1 for bw displays, 16 for color displays)
 5. hardware interface used either I2C or SPI

-I2C
+`I2C`

 1. I2C address in HEX
 2. SCL pin
 3. SDA pin
 4. RESET pin

-SPI
+`SPI`

-1. SPI Nr (1 = hardware SPI 1, 2 = Hardware SPI 2 (ESP32), 3 = software SPI
+1. Number (1 = hardware SPI 1, 2 = Hardware SPI 2 (ESP32), 3 = software SPI
 2. CS pin
 3. CLK pin
 4. MOSI pin